[ aws . cognito-idp ]

 --supported-identity-providers (list)

-A list of provider names for the IdPs that this client supports.
-The following are supported: COGNITO , Facebook , Google , SignInWithApple , LoginWithAmazon , and the names of your own SAML and OIDC providers.
+A list of provider names for the identity providers (IdPs) that are supported on this client.
+The following are supported: COGNITO , Facebook , Google , SignInWithApple , and LoginWithAmazon .
+You can also specify the names that you configured for the SAML and OIDC IdPs in your user pool, for example MySAMLIdP or MyOIDCIdP .

 (string)